KaiAllAlone/Time-Series-Analysis-on-PV-Generation-Data/README.md

 - **Sampling**: Subset of the first 190,000 readings is used for training/testing.
 - **Preprocessing**: Date extraction, train/test splitting, normalization.

-> ⚠️ Dataset is not included in this repo.
-Place your `PVGen.csv` in the working directory before running the notebook.

 ## 🛠 Installation
 Install dependencies: